 The Fern Bluff MUD operates a Municipal Separate Storm Sewer System (Click Here for Permit) and works to prevent pollution of runoff into our creeks, rivers and lakes.
+The permit covers a span of 5 years, we submit an Annual Report (Click Here for Report) detailing our progress.

 What is stormwater runoff?